Overcoming the communication gap for hybrid teams

 When working remotely, the biggest setback for most hybrid communication efforts is a lack of immediate interaction or ongoing collaboration with their in-office counterparts.

-Using a digital whiteboard like Lucidspark, your hybrid team can work on the same canvas during a meeting or asynchronously.
+Using a digital whiteboard like Lucidspark, your hybrid team can work on the same canvas during a meeting or collaborate asynchronously.
 You can also brainstorm together with sticky notes, collaborator colors, and voting features.
+To take it a step further, decide how to take action as a team with Visual Activities.

-Lucidspark can further elevate hybrid communication on your team by providing all meeting participants with the same opportunity to participate in team discussions.
+Lucidspark elevates hybrid communication on your team by providing all meeting participants with the same opportunity to participate in team discussions.

 Synchronous communication is often the preferred way to address any sensitive topics, complex issues, or emergency situations in which there can be no room for ambiguity.

 For a hybrid team, synchronous communication isn’t always an option.
 Sometimes, it’s a matter of different work schedules or time zones for remote employees.
+Thanks to these limitations, you can’t always expect remote workers to respond immediately.
 Expectations for remote workers to respond in real time sometimes prove more disruptive than productive.

 Hybrid communication is often asynchronous.
 It takes the form of email, a message posted in a project management system like Asana or Jira, or other collaboration tools and software.
 Asynchronous communication doesn’t require an immediate response.

-With fewer work interruptions and more time to give thoughtful answers, asynchronous communication offers hybrid teams greater control with the ability to plan out their day.
+With fewer work interruptions and more time to give thoughtful answers, asynchronous communication offers hybrid teams greater control over their time, plus the opportunity for more focused work.

 However, asynchronous communication can create a unique gap in communication for a hybrid team.
 Some projects benefit from immediate action or spontaneous brainstorm sessions.
 The lack of in-person interactions or connections can add to feelings of isolation.